mads-swaps/mads-swaps.github.io/index.md

 2. We exit trades when the spread changes sign which signals a mean reversion.

-Let's focus on the cointegrated pair (ETH/USDT, ADA/USDT) and visualize the price series, rolling beta, z-score and the performance of the strategy against the benchmark (buy and hold).
-As explained above, we use statistics based on rolling windows to incorporate more recent data - a short window of one hour to smooth-out the current spread information, a long window of 12 hours as a measure of the rolling mean as well as a 12 hours rolling standard deviation.
+Let's focus on the cointegrated pair (ETH/USDT, ADA/USDT) and visualize the price series, rolling beta, z-score, and the performance of the strategy against the benchmark (buy and hold).
+As explained above, we use statistics based on rolling windows to incorporate more recent data - a short window of one hour to smooth out the current spread information, a long window of 12 hours as a measure of the rolling mean as well as a 12 hours rolling standard deviation.
 The strategy outperforms buy and hold individual coins excluding costs.

 ![pairtrading1.JPG](images/pairtrading1.JPG)
 ![pairtrading2.JPG](images/pairtrading2.JPG)

 ## Risks of Statistical Arbitrage
 Statistical arbitrage models contain both *systemic* and *idiosyncratic* risks.
-As a result of economy and market condition, cointegrated cryptocurrencies can stop cointegrate at some point in time.
+As a result of the economy and market conditions, cointegrated cryptocurrencies can stop cointegrate at some point in time.
 In our case, the cointegration hypothesis is not validated on the out-sample data (30% of the data history) at 10% threshold - recall that the same hypothesis cannot be rejected at 5% threshold on the in-sample data.
 As a matter of fact, the same strategy proves to be not as profitable as a buy and hold in each individual coin.
 Thus, it is important to make sure that such a relationship persists during the time period of interest.
 Another challenge is that once enough players discover the statistical relationship, the arbitrage opportunities usually diminish or simply disappear.

 ![pairtrading3.JPG](images/pairtrading3.JPG)